Fishing in Cornwall: South coast, western

 The principal industry in Newlyn is fishing, and the town relies upon its harbour.
 Newlyn's history has been strongly linked to its role as a major fishing port.
 The natural protection afforded by the Gwavas Lake (an area of seawater in Mount's Bay) led to many local fishermen using this area as a preferred landing site."The Harbour".
 Newlyn harbour is first recorded in 1435 by the Bishop of Exeter; later large scale improvements to the harbour led to Newlyn becoming the predominant fishing port in Mount's Bay.
 Newlyn harbour is the largest deep sea fishing port in England in terms of the value of fish landed (turnover >£18 million 2004) and contributes 2% of the region's GDP.
 The Newlyn fleet utilises a variety of catching methods, however, the vessels are comparatively small and mostly owned by their skippers in comparison with the large factory boats of Spain and France with whom they share their fishing grounds.
 Accusations of illegal overfishing by the French and Spanish fleets is a source of local friction.
 Until the 1960s, pilchards were the major catch landed at Newlyn, which were processed at the nearby pilchard works, before the fish fell out of favour with the public.
 A revival of pilchard fishing in Penwith in recent years occurred after a rebranding exercise as Cornish sardines (sardines are actually small pilchards).
 This has been helped by investment from the Objective One programme.
 Much of the catch is sold abroad in Spain and Italy.

 The Cornish hake fishery, based at Newlyn Harbour, has now been deemed as "sustainable and well-managed".
 Stocks were left depleted in the 1990s, but now Cornish hake numbers have recovered to nearly double their low point.
 This turn-around has been achieved through the use of nets with larger mesh size than the legal requirement which allow the smaller juveniles to swim free, leaving more fish to reproduce.

 Porthleven known locally as ‘Port’ had its harbour built by French prisoners of war after the wreck of HMS Anson.
-Porthleven was already a typical fishing village that evolved to become a major port in the area for the import of all building material and coal and export of China clay.
+Porthleven was already a typical fishing village that evolved to become a major port in the area for the import of all building materials and coal and export of China clay.
 Boat building also evolved in Porthleven and became important to that industry.
 The boat builders, net makers and fish merchants are now gone but the fishing grounds still support a small fleet of privately owned boats.